eathtespagheti/modular-makefiles/README.md

 * `COMPOSE`: define the executable name for docker compose (default to `docker compose` or `docker-compose`)
 * `COMPOSE-FILES`: list of space separated docker-compose files to use, by default automatically finds them via `find`
 * `COMPOSE-DEBUG-FILES`: list of space separated docker-compose debugging files, by default automatically finds them via `find`
+* `EXTRA-COMPOSE-FILES`: list of extra docker compose files to include
 * `WEBAPP-SERVICE`: name of the webapp service, default to `webapp`
 * `WEBAPP-CONTAINER-PATH`: path of the webapp source code inside the `WEBAPP-SERVICE` container
 * `EXTRA-SERVICES`: list of extra services for which makefile targets should be generated. **This variable should be defines before importing [`docker.mk`](.makefiles/docker.mk)**